 01 of 09

 The bathroom is the perfect incubator for the growth of mold and mildew.
 There is plenty of humidity and body soil to encourage growth.
 Mildew is a mold and while unsightly, it is usually not extremely toxic.
-It does spread quickly on surfaces like fabrics, grout, caulk, and painted surfaces through spores and can irritate breathing.
+It does spread quickly on surfaces like fabrics, grout, caulk, and painted wood surfaces through spores and can irritate breathing.
 So, if it appears, it is best to treat quickly.

 The best way to reduce the growth of mildew and more toxic molds is to decrease humidity by increasing air circulation.
 The bathroom vent should be run for at least 20 minutes after a steamy shower.
 Allow towels and shower curtains to dry completely and as quickly as possible after every use.